 - Demonstrable data management skills and knowledge of different methods of data collection and data mining, as well as the ability to use data to value, structure, and select evidence-based crime intervention programs.

 - Acquired an ability to share findings with the public, organizational managers, and with peers in an academic or analytic-practitioner setting.

-The Department of Criminal Justice has a highly qualified faculty that is nationally recognized.
+The School of Criminology and Criminal Justice has a highly qualified faculty that is nationally recognized.
 They received doctorates from the most prestigious programs in the field and they consistently publish in leading journals reporting on cutting-edge research.
 We also work with a number of criminal justice agencies in the region and nationally including the Riverside Probation Department, San Bernardino Probation Department, San Bernardino Police Department, Ontario Police Department, Fontana Police Department, Colton Police Department, Palm Springs Police Department, and San Bernardino County Police Chiefs and Sheriffs’ Association.
 Additionally, the department operates two research centers: the Criminal Justice Research Center and the Center for the Study of Hate and Extremism.